Mistralys/composer-local-switcher/README.md

 PHP library that handles switching between live and local Composer dependencies using Composer scripts.

+## How it works

+### Two configurations

+The main `composer.json` file is switched between two configurations:

+- The production configuration
+- The local development configuration

+> NOTE: The lock file follows the switching so you can run composer
+> commands separately for each configuration.

-## Local development with symlinks
+### Local development with symlinks

-Using a list of local packages and their paths, the library will replace the packages in the `composer.json` file with path repositories that use symlinks to work directly with the local packages.
-When switching back to production mode, the original `composer.json` file is restored.
+Using a list of local packages and their paths, the library will replace the packages in the `composer.json` file with path repositories that use symlinks to work directly with local package clones.
+When switching back to production mode, the original `composer.json` and lock file are restored.

-## Library refactoring made easy
+### Library refactoring made easy

 The library is intended to make local development of interdependent Composer packages easier, especially when coupled with an IDE like PHPStorm that can work with multiple projects at the same time.
 Refactoring classes in a library can then be done in the library project, and the changes will be immediately available in the project that uses the library.

+- If an entry exists in `repositories`, it is overwritten with a path repository.
+  Otherwise, a new entry is added to ensure that the package is loaded from the specified path.
+- The `require` section is updated so the package version constraint is set to `*`, which is required for path repositories.

 ## Setup